 Funding for IJNR programs comes from a broad spectrum of charitable foundations, conservation and environment groups, state and federal government agencies, news-media groups, natural-resource companies and trade associations, as well as individual donors.
 Feel free to review a list of our funders.

 Please review How To Apply for details on selection criteria and the application process.

 What We've Achieved

-- Institute-inspired stories produced by participating journalists have reached millions of readers, listeners and viewers.
+Institute-inspired stories produced by participating journalists have reached hundreds of millions of readers, listeners and viewers.

 Introduced thousands of expert speakers - from scientists to policymakers to farmers, fishermen, and miners - to the journalists tasked with telling their stories

 Helped hundreds of journalists hone their craft and become better storytellers

 Encouraged thoughtful, balanced conversation among dissenting voices about some of the most contentious natural resource issues of our time